Get Started - Skeleton

 Sites

-Public facing websites that are deployed to Vercel.
+Public facing websites that are deployed and hosted for users to browse.

 PathDescription